26 Best Things to Do in Loreto

 • When: November to April for pleasant weather, although it can be partly cloudy all year round.
 July to September is very hot and humid but December to February is the busiest period.

-• How: Rent a car or explore Loreto by tour.
+• How: Rent a car or explore Loreto on a tour.

 • Time: 5 to 7 days.